The Best Running Shoes for Wide Feet and How to Find Them, From a Podiatrist

 Cons:

-Another minimal, wide toe-box recommendation from Dr. Splichal is Xero.
-These running shoes have a zero-drop, flexible soles, and are low to the ground to give you some support but let your feet move naturally.
+Another minimalist, wide toe-box recommendation from Dr. Splichal is Xero.
+These running shoes have a zero-drop, flexible soles, and are low to the ground to give you some support but let your feet move naturally whether you're running or lifting at the gym.
 There’s a heel strap to hold your heel and ankle securely in place while letting your toes have room to wiggle around.
 There’s an optional 3mm insole if you want to add a bit more cushioning, too.

 Pros: